DivyaAlone136/Divya-Portfolio/README.md

 - Health records stored in Snowflake (structured tables)
 - Transformed using SQL and Power BI Power Query
 - DAX used for age categorization and symptom-based measures

----

-### 🏥 Healthcare Claims Dashboard
-**Overview:**
-Developed a claims performance dashboard to monitor funded amounts, loan statuses, and beneficiary demographics.

-**Key Metrics:**
-- Total claims, average claim amount, chronic condition prevalence
-- Gender-based analysis and provider performance
-- Monthly trends and regional breakdowns

-**Data Sources:**
-- Claims and beneficiary data from a simulated healthcare dataset (CSV)
-- SQL queries used for extraction and joins
-- Modeled in Power BI with DAX for KPIs and filters